 - plus flaked sea salt for sprinkling

-- Place butter and chocolate in a heatproof bowl and microwave in 20 second steps.
+- Place butter and chocolate in a heatproof container and microwave in 20 second steps.
 Stir in between until completely melted.
 Set aside.

 - Beat eggs and sugar in the bowl of a stand mixer fitted with the whisk attachment for precisely 5 minutes.

-- Add the chocolate mixture and whisk for about one minute to combine them.
+- Add the chocolate mixture and whisk for about 1 minute to combine them.

 - Mix the dry ingredients together and sift into the batter.
 Only mix until combined.
 Scrape down the sides and bottom of the bowl to ensure that everything is evenly combined.